hiepnguyen034/cartoon_GAN/README.md

 While the dataset used in this repos is cartoon faces, the code can pretty much generate all kinds of images.

+to get started, do `pip install -r requirements.txt`

 use `python run.py --begin_training True --img_path [PATH to training images directory]` to train model

 use `python run.py --generate_img True --num_img [number of images]` to generate image(s) from random noise